The Perennial Question about Your Property Tax Dollar

 Each year, the County provides an Assessed Valuation for every parcel in Town.
 The County then assesses each parcel based on that Assessed Valuation for the basic 1% property tax (called the "General Tax" on your tax bill) and the property owner is required to remit that 1% as well as any other Special Taxes that are assessed by individual agencies.

 It is the basic 1% that is divided amongst the various taxing entities, including the Town.
 Above the 1% are the Special Taxes.
 These may include special taxes or more commonly called "parcel taxes" imposed by school districts, sanitary districts or other agencies.
 These taxes are above and beyond your basic 1% General Tax and are typically voted upon by the electorate as part of their approval process.
 Most parcels in Atherton will have a Special Tax from the Mid-Peninsula Open Space District, Sequoia High School Bond Issue, San Mateo County Mosquito Abatement District, West Bay Sanitary District, and others.
 The amount of the tax will usually vary based on assessed value or parcel size.
 The Town used to have a Special Parcel Tax that averaged about $750 per parcel.
 This tax was assessed for roads, drainage and public safety.
-This tax was eliminated in 2017 and is no longer assessed.
+This tax was eliminated a few years ago and is no longer charged.